Want to know more? — Subscribe

 Wearable devices have risen in popularity over the past few years.
 From Apple smartwatches to sport-specific FitBits, new devices are becoming a part of our daily lives.
 Wearables have various medical uses, including in novel ways like diabetes monitoring devices and wearable ECG monitors.
 The healthcare wearables market is forecast to reach $60 billion by 2023.

-This fast adoption rate of wearable technology opens up a significant opportunity for healthcare providers to develop medical apps for patients with integrations from other devices.
+This fast adoption rate of wearable technology opens up a significant opportunity for healthcare providers to develop apps with integrations from other devices.
 These devices then gather critical information such as blood pressure, heart rate, blood sugar level, and more, which helps doctors learn more about their patient’s overall health and provide better care.

 Third-Party Integrations

-APIs in healthcare allow patients to control their data.
+APIs allow patients to control their data.
 Third-party integration can help hospitals enhance the usability of their EHR.
 For instance, there’s the Box API, which may be used to store critical documents.
 There are also the Doximity API for virtual doctor connections and the Human API for patient data management.

 By applying custom API features in your healthcare app, you can sync data in the app with a website patient profile.
-This largely allows you to improve custom medical mobile apps and take them to the next level.

 Multi-Language